Aeroluna/LunaCoopMod/README.md

 Copied from Versus.

 - Fixed an issue where Mecha Ravagers had no spell animation when casting their Environmentally Unfriendly Eruption ability.
+- Added a visual effect to Gary's Semi-Stable Mass Transportation ability.
+- Increased Gary's model radius by 33% (Increases scale of certain model attachments like the recall effect).
+- Increased Super Gary's model radius by 60%.
+- Added flying helper splat when placing Stetellites.

 yeah.